A Sparse Graph-Structured Lasso Mixed Model for Genetic Association with Confounding Correction: Method

 \subsection{Sparse graph-structured linear mixed model}

 Based on the framework in Equation~\ref{log likelihood}, we introduce the graph-fusion penalty to model the dependency between different traits.
 Given a graph $G$ with a set of nodes $V = \{1,...,k\}$ and weighted edges $E$.
 The weight of the edge determines the degree of correlation.
-Here we construct such graph simply by computing pairwise Pearson correlation, and linking two nodes if their correlation is above a given threshold $\rho$.
-Let $r_{ml}$ denotes the weight of edge $e = (m, l) \in E$ which measures the correlation between traits.
+Here we construct such graph simply by computing pairwise Pearson correlation from empirical data, and linking two nodes if their correlation is above a given threshold $\rho$.
+Let $r_{ab}$ denotes the weight of edge $e = (a, b) \in E$ which measures the correlation between trait $a$ and $b$.
 Based on this graph, we can define $\Phi(\pmb{\beta})$ as Equation~\ref{GFlasso}:

-Where $\lambda$ controls the sparsity and $\gamma$ controls the complexity of the model.
+Where $\lambda$ controls the overall sparsity and $\gamma$ controls the trait dependency.
 Increasing the value of $\gamma$ will make the correlated traits more likely to share a common set of causal SNPs.
-Substituting it into Equation~\ref{log likelihood}, we can get the optimization equation for the proposed sGLMM.
+Substituting Equation~\ref{GFlasso} into Equation~\ref{log likelihood}, we can get the optimization equation for the proposed sGLMM.